Skip to content

 Note: Derogation may be granted in cases where AWA animal ingredients are not available.
 See Logo Use Guidance for Certified Operators for more information.

-1.1.1.1 For farms that raise non-GMO animals, but grow GMO crops, there must be documented commitment to transition the farm to a fully non-GMO operation within 3 years.
+2.1.1 For operators that raise non-GMO animals, but grow GMO crops, there must be documented commitment to transition the farm to a fully non-GMO operation within 3 years.

-Note: Farmers with complete segregation may be considered for derogation.
+Note: Operators with complete segregation may be considered for derogation.

-1.1.5 The use of fertilisers containing GMOs or their derivatives must not be used on crops or range/pasture land used for feeding and raising livestock that will produce CNGMO meat, milk or eggs or on land that will produce crops used in a CNGMO product.
+2.1.4 The use of fertilisers containing GMOs or their derivatives must not be used on crops, range or pastureland used for feeding and raising livestock that will produce CNGMO meat, milk or eggs or on land that will produce crops used in a CNGMO product.

 Note: Examples of non-compliant fertilisers are plant-based fertilisers derived from GMO crops – e.g. oil cake from GMO canola.